Actor-Critic Physics-informed Neural Lyapunov Control: Numerical Experiments

 \section{Numerical Experiments}

 We demonstrate the effectiveness of our method on various nonlinear control problems.
 We first run our method on Double Integrator and Van der Pol and compare the verified DoA obtained by our method with that of the LQR controller.
-We then test our method on Inverted Pendulum and Bicycle Tracking and compare it to both LQR and Neural Lyapunov Control \cite{chang2019neural}.
+We then test our method on Inverted Pendulum and Bicycle Tracking and compare it to both LQR and Neural Lyapunov Control \cite{chang2019neural}\footnote{The code repository of \cite{chang2019neural} does not support the first two examples.}.
 Across all examples, we use the same hyperparameter $M=8, K=64, \lambda_0=5, \lambda_c = 0.5$, and $\lambda_b = 5$ for the loss function.
-Other hyperparameters can be found in Table \ref{table:hyperparameters}.
+Other hyperparameters and verified sublevel set can be found in Table \ref{table:hyperparameters}.
+The effect of different choices of hyperparameters can be found in the preprint version \cite{wang2024actorcritic}.
 In all experiments, we assumed that the actuation constraint is $u \in \mathcal{U} = \{ u | ~\|u\|_{\infty} \leq 1 \}$ and the learned controller satisfies this constraint by using $\mathrm{tanh}$ as the activation function in the output layer.

-To find the DoA of LQR under actuation constraints, we first solve the Riccati equation of the linearized system with $Q=I, R=I$ to obtain the solution $P$ and control matrix $K$, and then we verify the following conditions
+To find the DoA of LQR under actuation constraints, we first solve the Riccati equation of the linearized system with $Q=I, R=I$ to obtain the solution $P$ and control matrix $K$, and then we verify the following conditions,

-by an SMT solver, where $\dot{x}$ is given by the nonlinear closed-loop dynamics.
-To find the largest DoA, we perform bisection to find the largest $c_{lqr}$ such that both conditions are satisfied.
+where $\dot{x}$ is given by the nonlinear closed-loop dynamics.

 We used the SMT solver dReal \cite{gao2013dreal} to verify the conditions (\ref{eq:SMT ours}) for the neural network controller and (\ref{eq:SMT LQR}) for the LQR controller.
+To find the largest DoA for both LQR and our method, we perform bisection to find the largest $c_{lqr}$ ($c$) such that conditions \eqref{eq:SMT ours}, \eqref{eq:SMT LQR} are satisfied.